 Inspired by hide-and-seek, this game lets kids let out their inner dinosaur.
 Have one child count to twenty while the rest hide.
 When a child is found, have them roar just like George does when he imitates a dinosaur.

 Then, have that child join the hunt for the rest of the kids.
 The game is over when everyone has been found and roared like dinosaurs.

 Bring Peppa and George's favorite computer game to life with this simple treasure hunt activity.
-Print and cut out a large number of cartoon chicken pictures, or make them out of yellow pom-poms.
+Use our free printable chicks, or make them yourself out of yellow pom-poms.

 Hide the chickens throughout your party space, whether outdoors or inside.
 Then, have your guests hunt for the chickens and collect them.
 When they're done, have the children trade in the chickens that they've found for prizes, such as stickers, whistles, or even Peeps marshmallow chicks.

 This game is silly, fun, and promotes healthy food choices.
 Tie apple to a string and hang them from the ceiling, or tree - make sure they come down to the level the players mouths are going to be.

 To play each player stands in front of an apple with their hands behind their back.
 On the start of go players have two minutes to eat as much of the apple as they can.
 Prizes can be awarded to eat the most apple.

 For a sensory stimulating game that's perfect for little ones, set up some Muddy Puddles in a safe, controlled spot.
 Fill a bin, water table, or even a baking dish with squishy, clean "mud" that can be squeezed and manipulated.

 Make the "mud" by mixing cornstarch with water, and add a few drops of food coloring to give it a brownish color.
 Have kids roll up their sleeves and get their hands in the mud, squeezing its strange texture.
 The mud easily washes off when the fun is over.
 This game is especially good for smaller children and those with sensory processing disorders.